RoMcGill/H2R-PP5/README.md

 We will be focusing our efforts on boosting our search engine optimisation on Google as it holds 92.42% market share over all search engines.
 To Optimise our SEO on google

-1. we have Published Relevant content that is highly relevant to our sites purpose.
+1. We have Published Relevant content that is highly relevant to our sites purpose.
 2. We are also a niche business so the competition for Authoritative Content will not be strong
 3. We have a blog so that any site admin can Update our Content Regularly, our mission statement can also be editable in the admin panel if our asperations change as we scale.
-4. we have researched and carried out a keyword plan, to find what Keywords will rank us highest
+4. We have researched and carried out a keyword plan, to find what Keywords will rank us highest
 5. We have linked our future partners websites at the bottom of the page, these sites gather thousands of clicks a day and are a well known amnd trusted brand
-6. we have added alt tags to all  nessicary atributes.
+6. We have added alt tags to all  nessicary atributes.

 ---------------